Dowding system: RDF

 On 27 July, Henry Tizard suggested running a series of experiments of fighter interception, based on an estimated fifteen-minute warning time that RDF would provide.
-A seven-month-long series of tests began in the summer of 1936 at Biggin Hill, under the direction of Wing Commander Eustace Grenfell aided by a navigation expert, Squadron Leader Robert Linton Ragg.
+A seven-month-long series of tests began in the summer of 1936 at RAF Biggin Hill, under the direction of Wing Commander Eustace Grenfell (the officer commanding the station) aided by a navigation expert, Squadron Leader Robert Linton Ragg.
 Gloster Gauntlet fighters intercepted virtual aircraft, civilian airliners and then Bristol Blenheim light bombers.

 The first interceptions were calculated using trigonometry and mechanical calculators but eventually Grenfell had enough of the "confounded machines" and directed a perfect interception by eye.
 Tizard introduced the equal angles method of rapidly estimating an interception point, by imagining the fighters and bombers at the opposite corners on the base of an isosceles triangle.
 The bombers were flying at a particular angle to the base and the controller sent the fighters along the opposite angle, to converge with the target at the apex of the triangle.
-With this Tizzy Angle, interception rates shot up and by the end of 1936 they were consistently above 90 percent when the altitude was known and did not change.
+With this "Tizzy Angle", interception rates shot up and by the end of 1936 they were consistently above 90 percent when the altitude was known and did not change.
 If the bombers changed their altitude, or the fighters arrived below them, manoeuvring for the attack reduced the success rate to about 60 percent.